-Our Compensation Committee met at the beginning of 2016 and established and approved target levels in respect of two performance criteria for our traditional performance-based equity awards: (1) an annual revenue metric, and (2) an annual EBITDA metric.
-Each eligible named executive officer would earn 50% of his target performance-based RSUs upon the achievement of the annual revenue metric target, and the remaining 50% of his target performance-based RSUs upon the achievement of the EBITDA metric target.
-The two metrics and their corresponding targets are the same as those for our 2016 Annual Bonus Program, described above in "Executive Compensation-Non-Equity Incentive Plan Compensation."
+Our Compensation Committee met at the beginning of 2017 and established and approved target levels in respect of three performance criteria for our traditional performance-based equity awards: (1) an annual revenue metric, (2) an annual Adjusted EBITDA metric, and (3) a cash and cash equivalents metric.
+Each eligible named executive officer would earn 33.3% of his target performance-based RSUs upon the achievement of the annual revenue metric target, 33.3% of his target performance-based RSUs upon the achievement of the Adjusted EBITDA metric target, and the remaining 33.3% of his target performance-based RSUs upon the achievement of the cash and cash equivalents target.
+The three metrics and their corresponding targets are the same as those for our 2017 Corporate Annual Bonus Program (and the Corporate Metrics Score portion of each of the other 2017 Annual Bonus Programs), described above in "Executive Compensation-Non-Equity Incentive Plan Compensation."
 Payment for each target was determined based on the performance metric achieved relative to minimum, target, and maximum performance levels, as follows:

-Percentage of Performance Target Achieved Grant of RSUs as Percentage of Target RSUs

-Below minimum No RSUs earned

-At minimum 50% of target RSUs (minimum award for minimum achievement)

-Prorated on a straight-line basis, between 50% and 100%

-100% of target

-Prorated on a straight-line basis, between 100% and 150%

-150% of target
+Percentage of Performance Target Achieved Grant of RSUs as Percentage of Target RSUs Below minimum No RSUs earned At minimum 50% of target RSUs (minimum award for minimum achievement) Between minimum and target Prorated on a straight-line basis, between 50% and 100% At target 100% of target Between target and maximum Prorated on a straight-line basis, between 100% and 150% At or above maximum 150% of target

 Performance-based restricted stock units vest, if at all, in four equal annual installments, subject to continued service after achievement of the performance measures, starting March 1, 2017.
-In connection with our 2016 traditional performance- based equity awards, we achieved 57.4% of our annual revenue metric target, and 0% of our EBITDA metric target.
-Based on our actual results in fiscal 2016, traditional performance-based RSUs were earned by our named executive officers for achievement of the annual revenue metric target only.
-See "Compensation Discussion and Analysis-Equity Awards," which details the actual performance-based restricted stock units earned in fiscal 2016.
+In connection with our 2017 traditional performance-based equity awards, we achieved 63% of our annual revenue metric target, 128% of our Adjusted EBITDA metric target, and 142% of our cash and cash equivalents metric target.
+Based on our actual results in fiscal 2017, traditional performance-based RSUs were earned by our named executive officers for achievement of each of these metric targets.
+In light of the impact of certain adjustments to our reported Adjusted EBITDA during fiscal 2017, however, the Compensation Committee exercised its negative discretion to reduce the payout percentage from the calculated 111% to 100%, which it believed was more consistent with our company's actual performance during fiscal 2017.